ptupitsyn/ptupitsyn.github.io/_posts/2024-11-22-Ignite-on-NET-9.md

 # Solution

-Even the latest JDK uses the same tricky CPU detection code which triggers CET and terminates the process, so we have to disable it by adding `<CETCompat>false</CETCompat>` to the `csproj` file for the target project (the one that starts the process).
+Even the latest JDK uses the same tricky CPU detection code which triggers CET, so we have to disable it by adding `<CETCompat>false</CETCompat>` to the `csproj` file for the target project (the one that starts the process).